TheseusGrey/aule/README.md

 - Initial response times can be around `~100-150` seconds but it can come down to as quick as `~10` seconds depending on the response size.
 - I haven't tuned the parameters at all so the responses can be alil off sometimes.
 But generally the responses will make sense in an actual conversation
 - I haven't tried to have any conversations longer than a couple messages yet, so I'm unsure how it will respond to and retain information for longer stretches.

+## Beep Boop

+If there is someone out there other than me looking at this repo, I'm leaving this project alone for a while.
+Primarily because local LLMs aren't currently feasible in a usecase that requires to keep up with you're ability to write your thoughts down.
+Not to mention when testing I've found LLMs definitely struggle with the novel output required for more creative writing tasks, I don't want to fight an LLM to get new ideas out of it.